saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-A total count of items in the collection
+A total count of items in the collection.

 </td>
 </tr>